fortify/ssc-js-sandbox-docs/_posts/2017-08-03-updateCustomTagsOfVersion.markdown

     }
     ...
 </code></pre>

-## Get existing Custom Tag by ID and append to Custom Tag list
+The variable customTags stores the custom tags.

-We need to get the existing Custom Tag Object with the ID that we've set up.
+## Obtaining a Custom Tag and Adding it to the Custom Tag List

-Once we have the complete object, We can append it to the project version Custom Tags list.
+Next, you obtain the custom tag object based on its the ID.
+Once you have the complete object, you can append it to the application version’s custom tags list.
+The variable customTags stores the custom tags list with the new custom tag object appended.

-The variable *customTags* will carry Custom Tags List with the new Custom Tag Object appended.
+To obtain the custom tag object based on its ID:

 <pre><code class="javascript">
 //updateCustomTagsOfVersion_spec.js
     ...